Publish Power BI visuals to Partner Center

-Once you have created your custom visual, you may want to publish it AppSource for others to discover and use.
-There is some preparation that needs to be done before you can do that.
-For more information on how to create a custom visual, see Developing a Power BI Custom Visual.
+Once you have created your Power BI visual, you may want to publish it to the AppSource for others to discover and use.
+For more information about creating a Power BI visual, see Developing a Power BI circle card visual.

 What is AppSource?

 AppSource is the place to find SaaS apps and add-ins for your Microsoft products and services.

 When you are ready to submit your Power BI visual, verify that your visual meets all the requirements listed below.

 |Pbiviz package||Yes||Pack your Power BI visual into a Pbiviz package containing all the required metadata.

 |Sample .pbix report file||Yes||To showcase your visual, you should help users to get familiar with the visual.
 Highlight the value that the visual brings to the user and give examples of usage and formatting options.
 You can also add a "hints" page at the end with some tips and tricks and things to avoid.

 The sample .pbix report file must work offline, without any external connections.